 - safety, health and environment

 Each board committee has a mandate outlining the responsibilities and duties of the committee, which is reviewed annually.
-Three of the committees - audit and finance, human resources and compensation and nominating, corporate governance and risk - are 100% independent.
+All of the committees are 100% independent.

 Audit and finance